 Folger Shakespeare Library on Capitol Hill in Washington, DC

 Lead Teacher: Dr. Peggy O'Brien, Director of Education, Folger Shakespeare Library

 Michael Tolaydo, Teaching Shakespeare Institute faculty and Professor Emeritus of Theater, St. Mary's College of Maryland

-- Guest Scholar: Dr. Michele Osherow, Resident Dramaturg, Folger Shakespeare Library, and Associate Professor of English, University of Maryland, Baltimore County
+Dr. Michele Osherow, Resident Dramaturg, Folger Theatre, and Associate Professor of English, University of Maryland, Baltimore County

-Tuition is $450 and includes coffee and lunch on Friday, books, all classroom materials, and a ticket to a Folger Theatre production.
+$450, includes coffee and lunch on Friday, books, all classroom materials, and a ticket to Nell Gwynn

 Travel and Housing

-Participants are responsible for their own travel arrangements.
-We will send participants information on the several hotels and short-term rental options near the Folger.
+You are responsible for your own travel arrangements.
+Let us know if you'd like information on the several hotels and short-term rental options near the Folger.

 Limited to 30 participants so register now!